alihashmiii/Lineage-Mapper/README.md

 #### 6. `Incorrect Fusions are dealt with`

 ##### Sometimes during segmentation neighbouring cells can fuse together to form a single cell.
 This behaviour is in most cases not desired.
-Lineage Mapper can break such clusters of cells.
+Lineage Mapper can break such clusters of cells

 ![alt text](https://github.com/alihashmiii/Lineage-Mapper/blob/master/uploadReadMe/maskcorrections.png)